top of page

 How to Create a Memorable Design Presentation (That Clients Will Rave About)

-You’ve done the research.
-You’ve gathered inspiration, crafted a thoughtful layout, maybe even lost sleep over finding the perfect accent chair.
-But when it comes time to present your vision to your client—that is when the magic really happens.
+"We’ve done the research.
+We’ve gathered inspiration, crafted a thoughtful layout, and maybe even lost sleep over finding the perfect accent chair.
+But when it comes time to present your vision to your client—that is when the magic really happens."

 A great design presentation is more than just a collection of pretty pictures and specs.
 It’s your opportunity to tell a compelling story, guide your client through your creative process, and build confidence in your expertise.
-Whether you’re designing a cozy family home or a sprawling vacation estate, your presentation should feel like a polished, professional experience—and leave your client thinking, “Wow, they really get me.”
+Whether you’re designing a cozy family home or a sprawling vacation estate, your presentation should feel polished and professional.
+It should leave your client thinking, “Wow, they really get me.”

 So how do you create a design presentation that’s as memorable as the project itself?
 Let’s break it down.